 Whether you’re shopping for condo insurance or even rental insurance, at some point we’ll ask you how much you need for your contents coverage.
-Don’t worry, you’re not the only person who is stumped by this question.
+Don’t worry, you’re not the only person who is stumped by this very common home insurance question.
 What we’re really asking for is how much insurance you would need to replace all of your belongings and stuff in your home.

 How do you calculate your contents coverage limit?